ryantd42/NY-Legislative-Git/2023/S2075A-2023/bill.md

+ the  district of a maximum of ten days, but such school district will be required to provide for transportation to such nonpublic school provided that such five or ten additional  days,  whichever  is  applicable,  are

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD02941-03-3
+ S. 2075--A  2

- the  district of a maximum of ten days, but such school district will be required to provide for transportation to such nonpublic school provided that such five or ten additional  days,  whichever  is  applicable,  are limited  to  the  following: the Tuesday, Wednesday, Thursday and Friday after Labor Day, Rosh Hashanah, Yom Kippur, the  week  in  which  public schools  are  closed  for  spring recess, December twenty-fourth and the week between Christmas day and New Year's day, AND the Tuesday,  Wednes- day, Thursday and Friday after the observance of Washington's birthday[, and,  in  the  boroughs  of Brooklyn and Queens only, Anniversary Day as designated in section twenty-five hundred eighty-six of this chapter].
+ limited  to  the  following: the Tuesday, Wednesday, Thursday and Friday after Labor Day, Rosh Hashanah, Yom Kippur, the  week  in  which  public schools  are  closed  for  spring recess, December twenty-fourth and the week  between Christmas day and New Year's day, AND the Tuesday, Wednes- day, Thursday and Friday after the observance of Washington's birthday[, and, in the boroughs of Brooklyn and Queens  only,  Anniversary  Day  as designated in section twenty-five hundred eighty-six of this chapter].
-  § 4.
+  §  3.
 This act shall take effect on the first of July next succeeding the date on which it shall have become a law.